ghoshsuman/bioloid-standup/README.md

 # Bioloid Standup

-This work was done as part of the Group Project requirement for EMARO+ by Suman Ghosh and Parag Khanna, building on top of Simone Vuotto's published work.
+This work was done as part of the Group Project requirement for EMARO+ by Suman Ghosh and Parag Khanna under the supervision of Prof. Armando Tacchella, building on top of Simone Vuotto's published work.
 Report is available [here](https://github.com/ghoshsuman/bioloid-standup/blob/master/Group_project_report.pdf).

 ## Learning